We help Non-Indigenous Canadians develop the skills, compassion, and abilities to recognize

 and change systems and practices so they can play an active and meaningful part in Decolonization.

 We acknowledge that our work predominantly takes place in what is colonially known as Metro Vancouver, on the traditional, occupied and stolen lands of the hən̓q̓əmin̓əm̓, SENĆOŦEN and Sḵwx̱wú7mesh Sníchim speaking peoples.
 We are tremendously grateful for the resistance and resilience of Indigenous Peoples.
-We would also like to acknowledge the ongoing genocides of Indigenous people by Canada including, but not limited to: the apprehension of children, Murdered and Missing Indigenous Women, Girls, Two Spirit people, Men, and Boys; the justice system; and suppression of language and culture.
+We would also like to acknowledge the ongoing genocides of Indigenous people by Canada including, but not limited to: the apprehension of children, Murdered and Missing Indigenous Women, Girls, Two Spirit people, Men, and Boys; the justice system; and suppression of languages and cultures.

 We provide workshops and consulting services to help people remove barriers in their workplaces and systems, creating a more equitable world for all.